ibm-cloud-docs/databases-for-enterprisedb/howto-autoscaling.md

   - Maximum Disk = 4 TB per member
   - Maximum RAM = 112 GB per member

-- Autoscaling does not scale down deployments where disk or memory usage has shrunk.
+- Autoscaling does not scale down deployments where disk or memory usage shrunk.
 The RAM provisioned to your deployment remains for your future needs, or until you scale down your deployment manually.
-The disk provisioned to your deployment remains because disk can not be scaled down.
+The disk provisioned to your deployment remains because disk cannot be scaled down.

-- If you just need to add resources to your deployment occasionally or rarely, you can [manually scale](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-resources-scaling) your deployment.
+- If you need to add resources to your deployment occasionally or rarely, you can [manually scale](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-resources-scaling) your deployment.

 ## Configuring Autoscaling in the UI

-The Autoscaling panel is on the _Resources_ tab of your deployment's _Manage_ page.
+The Autoscaling pane is on the _Resources_ tab of your deployment's _Manage_ page.
 To enable scaling, enter your parameters.
 Then, check the boxes to enable the parameters you are using.
 Be sure to click **Save Changes** for your configuration to be saved and your changes to take effect.

 To disable autoscaling, clear the boxes for the parameters that you no longer want to use.
-If you clear all the boxes, autoscaling is disabled.
+If you clear all the boxes, autoscaling is unavailable.
 Click **Save Changes** to save the configuration.

 ## Configuring Autoscaling in the CLI